top of page

 I think when most folks think about image transfers, they imagine a single image as an object for their work.

-This idea is unique as instead of transferring just an image of an object, and you transfer a large pattern to cover the entire background.
+This idea is unique.
+Instead of transferring just an image of an object, you transfer a large pattern to cover the entire background.

 But first, you might have some questions about what image transfers are…